CHC43115 Certificate IV in Disability

 Request a payment plan if you require support to pay your course fees.

-If you withdraw from your course by written notice within 4 weeks of the date you completed your enrolment/payment process and up to within 4 weeks of the course commencement date (using the Course Withdrawal form) you will receive a refund on your tuition fee, minus a $50.00 administration fee.
-A refund of any materials purchased from CCG will be dependent on the condition of the unused materials and is determined by the Director of Education & Training.
-The form must be submitted to the Customer Service Officer at any CCG campus location or the Director of Education & Training.
-You are not entitled to any refund if you withdraw after the four week period.
-If a course is cancelled by CCG at any time during the period of a person’s enrolment, CCG will refund the pro-rata portion of the tuition fees, amenity fees, and fees for materials that have not been used prior to the date of cancellation.
+If the traineeship/apprenticeship is cancelled, the payer will be refunded for the units the student has not commenced for the calendar year minus a $100.00 administration fee.
+A refund for materials purchased will be dependent on the condition of unused materials and is determined by the Training Manager.
+If a course is cancelled by CCG at any time during the period of a person’s enrolment, CCG will refund the pro-rata portion of the tuition fees and fees for materials that have not been used prior to the date of cancellation.

 CCG can supply individual language, literacy and numeracy support if needed.
 Ask about available options at the pre-enrolment interview.